FOLF-projects/folf-namespace/README.md

 ***

 ## 1. What is FOLF-namespace?
 FOLF-namespace is part of FOLF.
 It is a library for C++ and includes algorithms for benchmarks, math and a lot more.
-Just check out the other wiki pages! :)
+Just check out the wiki pages! :)

 ## 2. How do I use FOLF-namespace?